KM-RoBoTa/KMR_dxl/README.md

-# KMR_dxl
+# C++ wrapper around Dynamixel's library for protocol 2 motors

-Library for an easy use of Dynamixel motors.
+Wrapper library for an easy use of Dynamixel motors.
 It abstracts the hardware (no need to concern yourself with memory addresses) and automates the creation of reading/writing handlers (automatically assigns indirect address reading/writing).

 It works with Dynamixel's **protocol 2**.